neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 2. **Implemented the core logic for Google Drive and AWS connection setup via Python API and Terminal User Interface (TUI) - PR [#503](https://github.com/neuroinformatics-unit/datashuttle/pull/503)**
     - Implemented the core functions to authenticate to Google Drive and AWS and use [Rclone](https://rclone.org/) for data transfers.
-    - Exposed the underlying functions of datashuttle's Python API in the Terminal User Interface.
+    - Exposed the underlying functions of `datashuttle`'s Python API in the Terminal User Interface.
     - Refactored polling the central storage for SSH transfers into a single unified function, used Rclone rather than sftp to reduce code duplication and improve logic.